 It feels like only last week Houseparty was ruling as the number one entertainment for everyone self-isolating.
 That was until rumours about the video call app started spreading.
 According to some users, the app was not safe and having it installed on your phone meant you could easily get your bank account hacked.
 As the story unfolded, many deleted Houseparty, me included.

 After doing so, one main concern hit me: how was I going to entertain myself now?
-From buying a Nintendo Switch to downloading a digital version of the card game Uno, the possibilities seemed endless but never would I have thought of Google Docs as the miracle remedy to boredom.
+From buying a Nintendo Switch to downloading a digital version of the card game UNO, the possibilities seemed endless but never would I have thought of Google Docs as the miracle remedy to boredom.

 Apparently, keeping people under lockdown makes them go back to simpler digital pleasures.
 A few days ago, the MIT Technology Review questioned its readers: Why does it suddenly feel like 1999 on the internet?
 It seems like extreme loneliness and boredom have a way of forcing us to get out of our digital comfort zone.
 Just like those students who used Google Docs as a way to pass notes in class in 2019, adults all around the globe have started using the document authoring tool in very inventive ways, to say the least.
-We all know that even before COVID-19, businesses in the essay writing industry like CustomEssayOrder widely used Google Docs to store and share their internal instructions.
+We all know that even before COVID-19, businesses in the essay writing industry and paper writing service like CustomEssayOrder widely used Google Docs to store and share their internal instructions.

 Here’s how Google Docs is slowly becoming our new entertainment during self-isolation.